julp/scrivener_phoenix/README.md

 ### Inverted pagination

-In a standard pagination, the first page contains the lastest content:
+In a standard pagination, the first page contains the latest content:

 `« First ‹ Prev ...
 2 3 4 5 6 7 8 9 10 ...
 Next › Last »`